krynecouk/asm-trex/README.md

 # asm-trex

-T-Rex can't even assembly for Atari 2600 (MOS 6507)... but can anxiously walk here and there!
+T-Rex can't even write assembly code for Atari 2600 (MOS 6507)... but can anxiously walk here and there on the deserted island in the middle of the ocean!!?#\$%

 ![Living and walking T-Rex](living-walking-trex.gif)